Sepsis: Girl, 4, would have been saved with diagnosis - inquest

 In evidence read to the court, Skyla's mother Amy Whiting said she felt like "an inconvenience" when she asked doctors to see her child.

-The court heard that Skyla was later admitted to the hospital again but antibiotics were not initially proscribed.
+The court heard that Skyla was later admitted to the hospital again but antibiotics were not initially prescribed.

 Skyla was in pain, vomiting and a rash she had was turning purple.